fluxcd/website/content/en/blog/2021-09-29-server-side-reconciliation-is-coming.md

   `flux bootstrap` and `flux install`
 - Use the SSA manager in Flux CLI to implement `flux build` and `flux diff` commands
-- Bump the minimum Kubernetes version to 1.18.8 in `flux check --pre`
+- Update the minimum Kubernetes versions in `flux check --pre`

 ## This is great - I want to participate in this